Polariton dynamics in strongly interacting quantum many-body systems: Polaron-polaritons

-We however also see that for stronger interactions, the optical depth increases at the minimum, which moreover is shifted away from the polaron energy.
-To illustrate this further, we show in Fig.~\ref{Fig1b} vertical cuts for several values of the interaction strength.
-The vertical lines correspond to the polaron energy in absence of any light.
-EIT with very small damping is achieved when the photon energy matches that of the attractive polaron for $1/k_na=-5$.
-As the attraction increases, the EIT minimum is displaced away from the polaron energy and the optical depth increases becoming substantial at unitarity $1/k_na=0$.
-This is due to the interplay between the scattering and the light coupling leading to decay of the polaron, even when it is the ground state for $a<0$ in the absence of light.
-Note also that the optical depth at the EIT resonance is in general larger for $k_na>0$ compared to the attractive side, reflecting that the repulsive polaron is not the ground state so that it can decay even in the absence of light.
+Figure \ref{Scheme}(b) shows vertical cuts for several values of the interaction strength and the vertical lines correspond to the polaron energy in absence of any light.
+We see that the optical depth at the EIT resonance is in general larger for $k_na>0$ compared to the attractive side, reflecting that the repulsive polaron is not the ground state so that it can decay into lower lying states such as the Feshbach molecule even in the absence of light.
 In addition, we see an interesting double dip structure in the optical depth for strong interactions $0\lesssim1/k_na\lesssim 1$.
-This is caused by a continuum of many-body states involving Bogoliubov excitations of the BEC, which increases the transparency of the BEC for detunings away from the polaron energies.
-Figure \ref{Fig1a} clearly shows that the transmission spectrum is very different from the non-interacting case where it would simply exhibit a single horizontal minimum of zero damping for $\delta=0$.
+This is a genuine many-body effect beyond the quasiparticle picture: It is caused by a continuum of states involving Bogoliubov excitations of the BEC, which increases the transparency of the BEC for detunings away from the polaron energies.